Vocal cord dysfunction

-Vocal cord dysfunction (VCD) is a pathology affecting the vocal folds (commonly referred to as the vocal cords) characterized by full or partial vocal fold closure causing difficulty and distress during respiration, especially during inhalation.
+Vocal cord dysfunction (VCD) is a condition affecting the vocal cords.
+It is characterized by abnormal closure of the vocal folds, which can result in significant difficulties and distress during breathing, particularly during inhalation.

-Due to the similarity in symptoms, VCD attack are often mistaken for asthma attacks or laryngospasms.
+Due to the similarity in symptoms, VCD attacks are often mistaken for asthma attacks or laryngospasms.
 Symptoms of VCD are not always present.
-Rather, they often occur episodically, often defined as "attacks," where the patient will be symptomatic for a short period of time.
+Rather, they often occur as episodic "attacks," where the patient will be symptomatic for a short period.
 Although several contributing factors have been identified, the exact cause of VCD is unknown.

-Diagnosis of VCD may include a series of evaluations including pulmonary function tests, medical imaging, and the evaluation or visualization of the vocal folds during an episode through the use of videolaryngoscopy.
-Such evaluations can also help to rule out other conditions that can affect the upper and lower airway.
-Treatment of VCD often combines behavioural, medical and psychological approaches, most often including an otolaryngologist, a psychologist, and a speech-language pathologist.
+Diagnosis of VCD may include a series of evaluations, including pulmonary function tests, medical imaging, and the evaluation or visualization of the vocal folds during an episode through the use of videolaryngoscopy.
+Such evaluations can also help to rule out other conditions that can affect the upper and lower airways.
+Treatment of VCD often combines behavioral, medical, and psychological approaches, most often including an otolaryngologist, a psychologist, and a speech-language pathologist.
 Although information on the incidence and prevalence of VCD is limited, it is known to occur most frequently in young women.

 Signs and symptoms

-Many of the symptoms are not limited to the disorder, as they may resemble a number of conditions that affect the upper and lower airway.
+Many of the symptoms are not limited to the disorder, as they may resemble a number of conditions that affect the upper and lower airways.
 Such conditions include asthma, angioedema, vocal cord tumors, and vocal cord paralysis.

 People with vocal cord dysfunction often complain of "difficulty in breathing in" or "fighting for breath", which can lead to subjective respiratory distress, and in severe cases, loss of consciousness.
 They may report tightness in the throat or chest, choking, stridor on inhalation and wheezing, which can resemble the symptoms of asthma.
 These episodes of dyspnea can be recurrent and symptoms can range from mild to severe and prolonged in some cases.
 Agitation and a sense of panic are not uncommon and can result in hospitalization.

 Different subtypes of vocal cord dysfunction are characterized by additional symptoms.
 For instance, momentary aphonia can be caused by laryngospasm, an involuntary spasm of the vocal cords and a strained or hoarse voice may be perceived when the vocal cord dysfunction occurs during speech.

-Many of the symptoms are not specific to vocal cord dysfunction and can resemble a number of conditions that affect the upper and lower airway.
+Many of the symptoms are not specific to vocal cord dysfunction and can resemble a number of conditions that affect the upper and lower airways.